Cheliosoops/MEGA-GO/README.md

 We have the environment.yml, to set up please run "**conda env create --file environment.yml**". <br />
 Please check your python version and cuda version carefully, our python and cuda versions are **Python 3.10.12** and **11.7** respectively.
 ### Model training
+Code are placed at the directory namely the MEGA-GO, you can simply run "**python trian.py**", once the data is ready. <br />